Tenant Work Clause Samples

 Tenant Work.
 Before commencing any repair or Alteration (“Tenant Work”), Tenant shall deliver to Landlord, and obtain Landlord’s approval of, (a) names of contractors, subcontractors, mechanics, laborers and materialmen; (b) evidence of contractors’ and subcontractors’ insurance; and (c) any required governmental permits.
 Tenant shall perform all Tenant Work (i) in a good and workmanlike manner using materials of a quality reasonably approved by Landlord; (ii) in compliance with any approved plans and specifications, all Laws, the National Electric Code, and Landlord’s construction rules and regulations; and (iii) in a manner that does not impair the Base Building.
 If, as a result of any Tenant Work, Landlord becomes required under Law to perform any inspection, give any notice, or cause such Tenant Work to be performed in any particular manner, Tenant shall comply with such requirement and promptly provide Landlord with reasonable documentation of such compliance.
 Landlord’s approval of Tenant’s plans and specifications shall not relieve Tenant from any obligation under this Section 7.3.
 In performing any Tenant Work, Tenant shall not use contractors, services, labor, materials or equipment that, in Landlord’s reasonable judgment, would disturb labor harmony with any workforce or trades engaged in performing other work or services at the Project.

 Tenant Work.
-Before beginning any repair or Alteration or any work affecting Lines (collectively, “Tenant Work”), Tenant shall deliver to Landlord, and obtain Landlord’s approval of, (a) names of contractors, subcontractors, mechanics, laborers and materialmen; (b) evidence of contractors’ and subcontractors’ insurance in amounts and coverages as Landlord may reasonably require; and (c) any required governmental permits.
+Before beginning any Alteration or any work affecting Lines (collectively, “Tenant Work”), Tenant shall deliver to Landlord, and obtain Landlord’s approval of (which approval shall not be unreasonably withheld, conditioned or delayed), (a) names of contractors, subcontractors, mechanics, laborers and materialmen; (b) evidence of contractors’ and subcontractors’ insurance in amounts and coverages as Landlord may reasonably require; and (c) any required governmental permits.
 Tenant shall perform all Tenant Work (i) in a good and workmanlike manner using materials of a quality reasonably approved by Landlord; (ii) in compliance with any approved plans and specifications, all Laws, the National Electric Code, and Landlord’s construction rules and regulations; and (iii) in a manner that does not impair the Base Building.
 If, as a result of any Tenant Work, Landlord becomes required under Law to perform any inspection, give any notice, or cause such Tenant Work to be performed in any particular manner, Tenant shall comply with such requirement and promptly provide Landlord with reasonable documentation of such compliance.
 Landlord’s approval of Tenant’s plans and specifications shall not relieve Tenant from any obligation under this Section 7.3.
 In performing any Tenant Work, Tenant shall not use contractors, services, labor, materials or equipment that, in Landlord’s reasonable judgment, would disturb labor harmony with any workforce or trades engaged in performing other work or services at the Project.

 Tenant Work.
 Notwithstanding anything to the contrary in this Exhibit E, Tenant shall be responsible for all work, construction and installation in the Premises which is not designated as Landlord Work (including, but not limited to, all fixtures, furniture, equipment and other office installations).
 Such work shall be referred to as “Tenant Work,” and shall be at Tenant’s sole cost and expense.
 Tenant shall be allowed access to the Premises at least two (2) weeks prior to the estimated date of substantial completion in order to prepare the Premises for occupancy so long as Tenant’s early access does not interfere with the Landlord Work in the Premises.
 Tenant’s early access to the Premises shall be upon all of the terms and conditions of this Lease except Tenant shall pay no Rent with respect to such early access period.
 The Tenant Work shall be considered an alteration for purposes of this Lease, and shall be subject to the provisions of Section 6.1(b) thereof.
 Prior to commencing the Tenant Work, other than the installation of Tenant’s Property, Tenant shall submit drawings and specifications for the Tenant Work to Landlord, showing all aspects of such work, to Landlord for Landlord’s review and approval.